 - The police siren that goes off every time someone mentions they've been in jail.

 - Jerry reluctantly picking up a wig or piece of weave when it's been ripped up in a fight.

 - The sound effect of a boxing bell rung whenever a fight breaks out, or is played to start a fight, which usually works.

-- Subculture of the Week: This week "adulteers", next week "neo nazi", the week after that, the guy that screws goats, etc.
+- Subculture of the Week: This week "adulterers", next week "neo nazis", the week after that "guys that screw goats", etc.

 - Tag Team: If a woman is handicapped or pregnant, she gets to bring a designated ass-kicker (usually a friend or sister) to get into the more physical confrontations.

-- Talk Show: It used to be a prim and proper one but now it is the opposite.
+- Talk Show: It used to be a prim and proper one, but has long since become the opposite.